Train maker Alstom earmarks new provisions for earlier Bombardier deal

 "Sales resisted well despite the impact of the first Covid-19 wave on our operations, and the group delivered a solid operational performance with tangible results in terms of profitability," said Alstom Chairman and CEO Henri Poupart-Lafarge.

+"With the integration of Bombardier Transportation fully on track, the group is starting the new fiscal year fully focused on customer satisfaction, project execution and on seizing opportunities from the strong commercial momentum supported by a worldwide push for sustainable mobility," he added.

-In January, Alstom announced it had completed the Bombardier rail business deal, marking an acquisition that should make Alstom the world’s second-biggest player in its sector behind China’s CRRC.
+In January, Alstom announced it had completed the Bombardier rail business deal, marking an acquisition that should make Alstom the world's second-biggest player in its sector behind China's CRRC (601766.SS).

 Alstom said it was sticking to its plans to generate 400 million euros of cost synergies on an annual run rate basis by the fourth to fifth year, following the deal's completion, and to restore Bombardier Transportation’s margin to a standard level in the medium term.